IIIF/awesome-iiif/readme.md

 ## More Resources

-The lists below a great place to start for inspiration and tooling, but they are certainly not complete!
+The lists below are a great place to start for inspiration and tooling, but they are certainly not complete!

 If you have a link or a resource to add, you have a few options:
-- check out the [Contributing Guidelines]((./contributing.md)) linked just above and issues pull request yourself if you're familiar with Github worflows
+- check out the [Contributing Guidelines]((./contributing.md)) linked just above and submit a pull request yourself if you're familiar with Github worflows
-- [open a new issue](https://github.com/IIIF/awesome-iiif/issues/new) mentioning the link or resource you want to add and some description, and the community may be able to help add it
+- [open a new issue ticket](https://github.com/IIIF/awesome-iiif/issues/new) mentioning the link or resource you want to add and some description, and the community may be able to help add it

 Likewise, there are other ways to see how people are implementing IIIF.
 - [Github Topics page](https://github.com/topics/iiif?o=desc&s=updated) - this page will show you the Github repositories that self-identify as IIIF-related, with the most recently updated projects listed first.